Skip to main content

 Key Principles

-There are 4 key principles to accessibility:
+There are 4 key principles to web accessibility (POUR):

 • Perceivable: Content must be presented in ways everyone can perceive.